C

 Cocker spaniels are known to be easy-going, active, affectionate, and gentle.
 They are considered good family dogs but can sometimes snap at kids, especially if they are disturbed while eating or provoked.
 However, they are great with other dogs and strangers, so these spaniels do not make good watchdogs.

 There was a stage where cocker spaniels were high in demand and severely overbred, resulting in high-strung dogs with several health problems.
-However, at present reputable breeders screen for any concerns, and they have bounced back beautifully.
+Today, reputable breeders screen for health concerns, but cocker spaniels can still be prone to certain hereditary health issues.

 Training a cocker spaniel varies depending on the individual.
 Some cockers are easy to train, while others are stubborn and give their owners a hard time.
 So, if you are not up to the task, you can always hire a professional trainer with lots of experience.